hydpy-dev/hydpy/hydpy/docs/rst/development.rst

 -----------------------

-After installing HydPy through executing the `setup.py` module with the argument `install`, the module |test_everything| is executed as well.
+After installing HydPy through executing the `setup.py` module with the argument `install`, the script `test_everything` is executed as well.
 The first task of the latter module is to perform all `conventional` unit tests.
-Therefore, all modules within the package |tests| named 'unittests_*.py' are evaluated based on the unit testing framework
+Therefore, all modules within the subpackage `tests` named 'unittests_*.py' are evaluated based on the unit testing framework
 |unittest| of Pythons standard library.
 Each new HydPy module should
 be complemented by a corresponding unittest file, testing its functionality thoroughly.
 Just write test classes in each unittest file.
-These are evaluated automatically by module |test_everything|.
+These are evaluated automatically by the script `test_everything`.
 Let each class name  start with 'Test', a consecutive number, and a description of the functionality to be testet.
 Each test class must inherit from
 |unittest.TestCase|, allowing for using its assert methods.
 Last but not